johndecarlo/Etch-A-Sketch/README.md

 # Etch-A-Sketch
 Etch-A-Sketch board is 120 x 160 pixels

-Draw up to 16 pictures Etch-A-Sketch Style.
+Draw up to 16 pictures, which are saved in a folder.

 User can clear board, load saved pictures and edit them, and save their drawings as .txt file.